Stakada/TutorQ/README.md

 #### Report page
 - There are three different types of reports: students, tutors, and resources.
 Also, administrators can generate report of detial and accumulated of each type.
+- #### Resource page
+  - The graph shows hourly data of selected date.

 #### People page
 - There are studens, tutors, and coordinators list.